 Jesus didn’t often speak in terms of His followers as children of God.
-He did so in only one other instance: “But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
+In Matthew 5:44-48, He said: “But I say to you, love your enemies and pray for those who persecute you, so that you may prove yourselves to be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 For if you love those who love you, what reward do you have?
-Do not even the tax collectors do the same?
-If you greet only your brothers, what more are you doing than others?
-Do not even the Gentiles do the same?
-Therefore you are to be perfect, as your heavenly Father is perfect” (Matthew 5:44-48 NASB).
+Even the tax collectors, do they not do the same?
+And if you greet only your brothers and sisters, what more are you doing than others?
+Even the Gentiles, do they not do the same?
+Therefore you shall be perfect, as your heavenly Father is perfect” (NASB).

 Peacemaking, then, is not running around crying out for peace; it’s loving those who hate us.
-It’s being perfect (merciful: see Luke 6:36) as our Father in heaven is perfect.
+It’s aiming to reflect God’s perfection.
+And as Jesus said in Luke 6:36, “Be merciful, just as your Father is merciful.”

-We hear the term “peacemaker” and think about the making of peace between people, but within the world of ancient Judaism and the early church, peacemaking involved a three-way relationship between one person, another person, and God.
+We hear the term “peacemaker” and think about the making of peace between people; but within the world of ancient Judaism, peacemaking involved a three-way relationship between one person, another person, and God.

-For instance, charity and good deeds are actions we do to and for others, like loving those who hate us and praying for those who persecute us.
-These actions toward others, however, make peace between humanity and God.
+For instance, charity and good deeds are actions we do for others, which also makes a pathway toward peace between people and God.

-We hear cries for peace throughout our world.
-Peace does not come from bringing an end to the conflict.
+We hear cries for peace throughout our world, yet peace does not come from bringing an end to the conflict.
 Peace comes when the followers of Jesus love those who hate us and model that for the world to see.
-When we do that, we show that we are children of our Father in heaven.
+When we do this, we show that we are indeed children of our Father in heaven.